 Commonly includes varying amounts of other higher alkanes, and sometimes a small percentage of carbon dioxide, nitrogen, hydrogen sulfide, or helium

-Generates temperatures in excess of 1,100 °C (2,000 °F) making it a powerful domestic cooking and heating fuel.
+Generates temperatures above 1,100 °C (2,000 °F) making it a powerful domestic cooking and heating fuel.

 Used as a source electricity generation.